Make a Membership Site with WishList and WordPress

 The reasons I chose WishList Member were:

-• the documentation (or videos) were laid out simply and setup is straightforward
+- the documentation videos were laid out simply and setup is straightforward

 Set up a membership site in a few minutes with WishList Member plugin